 - All venue admissions and guide fees throughout the tour

 - Transportation on top-of-the-line motor coaches

-- Unlimited Metro pass during the tour
+- Metro pass during the tour

 - Teaching from 3 professional historians/churchmen: Bill Potter, John Eidsmoe and Bernie Beall

 - Farewell banquet at historic Mrs. Kay’s Tavern, Friday, October 16

 - Rich fellowship with other brothers and sisters in Christ

 Early bird rates good through July 31

 The Antietam National Battlefield is the scene of the bloodiest single-day battle in American history.
 General Lee’s controversial first invasion of the North brought what many considered an undefeatable army fresh off a drubbing of the Yankees at Manassas, to Maryland and to bring the war to a conclusion in favor of the Confederacy.
 Providence intervened dramatically and the desperate battle that followed broke all boundaries for savagery in a hard war.
 From it issued the Emancipation Proclamation.

 Arlington House in Arlington National Cemetery

 The most revered cemetery in the United States lies just across the Potomac River from the capitol, in Arlington, Virginia.
 It is the final resting place of 400,000 soldiers, including the Tomb of the Unknown representatives of America’s military dead and the graves of 367 Medal of Honor recipients.
 This site will elicit a patriotic sigh and thankful acknowledgement to God for his Grace in giving our nation a sacrificial spirit to defend the Republic.